bartificer/programming-by-stealth/docs/pbs66.md

 Next the code defines a function named `enableBootstrapValiationStyles()` which simply adds the class `.was-validated` to the form.

-Finally, the additional codes adds this function as a handler for the form’s `submit` event, and as a handler to each input within the form’s `invalid` event.
+Finally, the additional code adds this function as a handler for the form’s `submit` event, and as a handler to each input within the form’s `invalid` event.

 Remember, when you pass the `$()` function a CSS selector as the first argument and a jQuery object as the second, it returns a jQuery object representing all elements matching the selector contained within the elements represented by the second argument.
 In this case `$('input', $form)` means _all input tags within our form_.